csev/sakai-scripts/README.md

 * Copy config-dist.sh to config.sh
 * Edit config.sh
-    * Change "sakaiproject" in GIT\_REPO to be your github account
+    * Change "sakaiproject" in the GIT REPO  varuable to be your github account
-    * If you are not running MAMP, edit the MySql root password
+    * If you are not running MAMP, edit the MySQL root password

 * Run bash db.sh to create a database
 * Run bash na.sh to set up the Tomcat